RC-MODULE/skyforge/README.md

 ## MULTISTRAP debarch config-file

 Runs multistrap with the supplied debarch (e.g. armel) using the config file supplied.
-Should be the first command to run
+Should be the first command to run.
+This step also makes sure an adequate qemu-static binary is copied to target chroot. (e.g. qemu-arm-static for arm).

+NOTE: Since debian architecture names are not always mapped one-to-one to qemu architecture names this script takes care to guess the right one.
+This logic currently covers arm, mips and x86/x86_64 variants.
+If you have something else - patches are welcome.

 ```
 MULTISTRAP armel debian-armel.conf